anhgelus/nohtis-apohcalyps-modpack/README.modrinth.md

 Due to the nature of the modpack, you can easily create tons of new way to play this modpack.

+You can easily create these new game modes by creating custom datapacks.
+An example is available [here](https://github.com/anhgelus/nohtis-apohcalyps-game-modes): this is a datapack turning Nohtis Apohcalyps into an extraction shooter like Escape From Tarkov.

 You can edit this modpack if you respect the AGPL license.

 ## Credits